twaddington/django-gravatar/README.rst

 Contributing
 ============
 Feel free to `fork django-gravatar <https://github.com/twaddington/django-gravatar>`_ on GitHub!
 We'd love to see your pull requests.
+Please make sure you run tests before submitting a patch.